Michigan State Spartans women's basketball: NCAA Division I

-The Spartans have made 18 appearances in the NCAA Division I women's basketball tournament.
-Their combined record is 20–18.
+The Spartans have made 20 appearances in the NCAA Division I women's basketball tournament.
+Their combined record is 21–20.

 † The Spartans received a bye into the Second Round.

+WNIT

+The Spartans have made 5 appearances in the Women's National Invitation Tournament.
+Their combined record is 12–5.

 AIAW Division I

-The Spartans made one appearance in the AIAW National Division I basketball tournament, with a combined record of 0–2.
+The Spartans made one appearance in the AIAW women's basketball tournament, with a combined record of 0–2.